Financial-Times/dotcom-page-kit/packages/anvil-pluggable/readme.md

 ### Plugin

-A plugins is a function that accepts a `Pluggable` instance, and then registers resource handlers on it.
+A plugin is a function that accepts a `Pluggable` instance, and then registers resource handlers on it.

 ```js
 const plugin = (pluggable) => {